o-bollverk/msf/README.md

 # msf

-## ML project with the purpose of predicting plane types in Microsoft Flight Simulator using web images of planes
+### Machine Learning project with the purpose of predicting plane types in Microsoft Flight Simulator using web images of planes

 Folder info:

 all_data_bw - all online connected data from Jetphotos.com, transformed to black and white, organized in folders by plane class

 all_data_color - all online connected data from Jetphotos.com , colored, organized in folders by plane class